cumulus13/pydebugger/README.md

     2024:09:12~18:21:45:822673 C:\TEMP\hello.py -> variable1: data1 -> TYPE:<class 'str'> -> LEN:5 -> [C:\TEMP\hello.py] [3] PID:21428
 ```

-You can set OS Environment DEBUG=1 or DEBUG=True to avoid parameter "debug=1" or "debug=True"
+You can set OS Environment variable DEBUG=1 or DEBUG=True to avoid having to use the parameter "debug=1" or "debug=True"

 ```python: